Using Competitive Research to Drive Marketing Strategy

 Define Your Competition:

 The first thing you should do is define your main competitors.
-Start by identifying 3 to 4 companies that provide similar products or services as your company.
+Start by identifying 3 to 4 companies that provide similar products or services to your company.
 The US Chamber of Commerce recommends that small business owners take a customer perspective when conducting competitive research.
 This will help you see why a customer would choose to purchase from your competition.

 Your research should include local and national companies.
 Start with a Google search focused on your #1 product or service.
 Explore the digital footprint of the top-ranking companies in your search results.
 PWC research has found that 55% of consumers rely on search to pre-screen which companies they should purchase products and services from.
 Examining your competitors' websites and social media can help you to determine how to position your offering for success.
+If you are having a hard time identifying your competition, ask your favorite AI tool, "Based on what you know about my business, who are potential competitors?"

 When defining competition, ask yourself: